Hasuda Zenmei: Biography

 Hasuda was born in 1904 into the family of Hasuda Jizen (蓮田 慈善), abbot of the Ōtani Jōdo Konrenji (金蓮寺) temple in the town of Ueki.
 His father possessed a sword that once belonged to Katō Kiyomasa.

 In 1918, he contracted pleurisy and took a leave of absence from school until the following year.
 Around this time he wrote one of his early poems, People Are Made to Die (人は死ぬものである, Hito wa shinumono dearu).
 Pleurisy haunted him for the remainder of his life, and several years before his death he was found to have lesions in his hilar nodes.

 He was known for his simultaneous pursuit of literature and martial arts.

-After entering college in 1923, he became influenced by Prof. and developed an interest in kokugaku, by that time a mostly abandoned discipline, and studied the writings of Motoori Norinaga.
+After entering college in 1923, he became influenced by Prof. Saitō Kiyoe and developed an interest in kokugaku, by that time a mostly abandoned discipline, and studied the writings of Motoori Norinaga.
 Hasuda was strongly impressed with the book by historian Ishihara Shiko'o on the Shinpūren Rebellion, League of the Divine Wind: A History of Blood and Tears (神風連血涙史, Shinpūren Ketsuruishi).
 Ishihara elaborated upon the teachings of the nativist Hayashi Ōen, according to whom the affairs of government ought to be entirely subordinated to the affairs of Shinto through systematic divination, a position that Hasuda respected.

 The true meaning of "expel the barbarians" was ultimately guarding and passing on Japan's exceptional national history.
 However, even now this motive is not well understood.
 People today keep such things at arm's length, hurling insults [at those who advocated it], calling [them] backward and narrow-minded.
 But that is the fundamental idea which was handed down by generation after generation of scholars of national studies, who believed in it with the purest sincerity and defended it to the very end even as it became madness in the eyes of the world.